Best-of Guides Belfast

 Any discussion of the Belfast dining scene wouldn’t be complete without mentioning local chef and restaurateur Niall McKenna’s long-standing modern bistro.
 He’s employed several chefs over the years and knows how to adapt and react to the times.
 There’s a pleasant buzz in the air which fits well with the exposed brickwork and high ceiling.
 Steaks cooked on the Josper grill are likely to go down well, but the kitchen is equally adept at fish dishes.
 If you’re partial to a whiskey, then there’s a fair few to choose from.

-Just three minutes’ walk away is The Fitzwilliam Hotel Belfast, which is recommended by Michelin.
+Just three minutes’ walk away is The Fitzwilliam Hotel Belfast, which is recommended by The MICHELIN Guide.

 OX